Numerically efficient unitary evolution for Hamiltonians beyond nearest-neighbors: Some applications

-The MPO with highest bond dimension is the one corresponding to $e^{-iJ_3\delta X_{3,N}}$.
-Using our technique, this is equal to $w=2^3$, which is $2^6$ times smaller than the one obtained with a naive application of swap gates.
-Once again, the numerical results obtained with TEBD match accurately those produced with exact diagonalization (see Fig.~\ref{fig:Ising})
+Here, the MPO representation with the highest bond dimension is the one corresponding to the operator $e^{-iJ_2\delta X_{2,N}}$.
+Using our technique and taking into account the periodic boundary conditions, this is equal to $w=2^4$, which is $2^5$ times smaller than the one obtained with a naive application of swap gates.